Custom Search

 Grooming

 Do not use any product other than plain water to bathe your bird.
-Frequent bathing can help remove oil build up from petting and handling.
-Trimming a birds wings prevent the bird from being able to fly around nonstop, however, even a fully clipped bird can fly in the right conditions.
+Frequent bathing can help remove oil buildup from petting and handling.
+Trimming a bird’s wings prevents the bird from being able to fly around nonstop, however, even a fully clipped bird can fly in the right conditions.
 Wings can be trimmed by your avian vet or can be done at home.
 It is best to have your vet show you how this is to be done.
-Never cut new feathers still in their sheath (blood feathers if cut, they will bleed.
+Never cut new feathers still in their sheath (blood feathers if cut, will bleed).
 If you accidentally cut a blood feather, you must grasp the wing and pull the feather out at the base to stop the bleeding.
 Cutting feathers of both wings will allow the bird to flutter to the ground but not maintain flight.
-After you have trimmed your birds wings, hold him close to the ground and let him gradually discover he cannot fly.
+After you have trimmed your bird’s wings, hold him close to the ground and let him gradually discover he cannot fly.
 Nails should be trimmed frequently.
 If a nail is sharp or is starting to curve past the plane of the toe you know it is time for a trim.
 Using an emery board on a daily basis can be sufficient.
 Styptic powder should always be on hand in case you trim the nail too close to the quick.
 Placing styptic powder on a nail will stop the bleeding.
 Sandpaper perches can cause serious foot problems, including chronic ulcerated sores, and do little in regards of wearing down the nails.
 If you provide sufficient things for your bird to chew on, in most cases it will keep its beak trimmed on its own.
-Some chewable items which can be provided are soft white pine, pine cones, sugar cane, tree branches, lava rock, mineral blocks, natural fiber rope, chew bars, rib or steak bones, cuttle bone, rawhide dog chews, hard biscuits and nuts.
+Some chewable items that can be provided are soft white pine, pine cones, sugar cane, tree branches, lava rock, mineral blocks, natural fiber rope, chew bars, rib or steak bones, cuttle bone, rawhide dog chews, hard biscuits and nuts.
 Manzanita, madrona and eucalyptus are all safe woods for birds to chew.
 They should be rinsed with water before giving them to the bird.
-Some flaking and shelving of the beak is normal however excessive flaking, shelving or overgrowth may be a sign of a sickness.
+Some flaking and shelving of the beak is normal, however excessive flaking, shelving or overgrowth may be a sign of a sickness.
 Birds with overgrown tips or cracks may need smoothing.
 Since the beak has a blood and nerve supply take caution in how much, if any, should be trimmed.
 Your bird should have the opportunity to bathe daily.
 Leaving a bath bowl on the bottom of the cage or by gently misting the bird with a water bottle are two ways you can give your bird a bath.
 Baths should be given in the early part of the day so the bird is dry by bedtime.
 Frequent bathing stimulates normal preening behavior.
-Preening is when a bird runs its feathers through their beaks from the base to the tip to straighten and clean them.
+Preening is when a bird runs its feathers through its beak from the base to the tip to straighten and clean them.
 Some birds have oil glands at the base of their tails.
 They take some of these oils and spread them out along their feathers, creating a "sheen" which protects and repels water instead of absorbing it.
 Birds are often seen preening one another.
-They may also attempt to "preen" their humans hair.
+They may also attempt to "preen" their human’s hair.
 Preening should not be confused with plucking or feather biting.
-When a bird feather bites, it will bite its feathers, snipping them off at the base, close to the skin or directly at the feather follicle.
+When a bird feather-bites, it will bite its feathers, snipping them off at the base, close to the skin or directly at the feather follicle.
 A plucking bird will pull and pluck the feathers out completely.
 Plucked feathers grow back quicker than those feathers that have been cut off at the base.
 Regular bathing has been known to cure feather-plucking in some birds.
 Bathing not only keeps the bird clean but it also controls the bird's dander, applies essential moisture to the feathers and softens the new pin feathers.

 Feeding

-A birds diet is one of the most important aspects to keeping a healthy bird.
+A bird’s diet is one of the most important aspects to keeping a healthy bird.
 Birds require a nutritionally balanced diet for a long and healthy life.
-Food should be placed in a wide bowl as apposed to a deep cup.
-Spreading out the food allows the bird to see it better, promoting them to eat a wider variety.
-Since birds diets vary greatly from one species to another, research what types of foods are recommended for the type of bird you own.
-A good overall rule is, no more than 50% of a birds diet should be seeds and nuts.
+Food should be placed in a wide bowl as opposed to a deep cup.
+Spreading out the food allows the bird to see it better, encouraging them to eat a wider variety.
+Since birds’ diets vary greatly from one species to another, research what types of foods are recommended for the type of bird you own.
+A good overall rule is no more than 50% of a bird’s diet should be seeds and nuts.
 Depending on your type of bird, some examples of other foods commonly fed to birds are a variety of other people foods such as leafy greens, fruits, vegetables, spaghetti, yogurt, lean cooked meats such as chicken, small amounts of cheese and boiled eggs.
 If a food is not healthy for humans, it will not be healthy for your bird.
 A powdered vitamin supplement can be added.
 A bird fed only seeds and nuts will be unhealthy.
 If you find your bird is only eating seeds and nuts and not the other foods you are offering him, try only offering seeds and nuts for an hour a day and leaving the other foods out the rest of the day.
 If your bird is hungry, he will try the other foods.
 Fresh water should be provided at all times.
 Water should be changed daily.
 Be sure to research what types of foods are best for your species of bird.

 Exercise

-Birds should be allowed out of their cages to fly around the house or to craw around the outside of their cage.
-When allowing your bird out of it's cage make sure all windows are closed.
+Birds should be allowed out of their cages to fly around the house or to crawl around the outside of their cage.
+When allowing your bird out of its cage make sure all windows are closed.
 Screens are essential for windows and doors.
-Decals or curtains should be placed on windows to avoid the bird from crashing into them.
+Decals or curtains should be placed on windows to avoid the bird crashing into them.
 Keep all ceiling fans off while your bird is out.
 Avoid cooking on the stove or oven while your bird is out.
-Birds can drowned in small amounts of water.
+Birds can drown in small amounts of water.
 Take caution with tall skinny glasses of liquids, or hot liquids such as a cup of tea.
 Toilet lids should be kept closed.
 Most birds like to play in water but water play should be supervised.
 Many even enjoy showers with their owners.
 Avoid hair spray and bath perfumes around your bird.
 Always stay close by when your bird is out of its cage.

 Life Expectancy